knpuniversity/oo/knpu/episode1/private-access.md

 In `index` we can say `getStrength` and that should take care of the problem.
 Head back and refresh and it works!
 Alright!

+The reason we did this, is that when you have a public property there's no way to control who sets it from the outside.
+Anyone could have set the strength and they could have set it to any crazy string, negative number or something else that doesn't make sense and we don't have any control over that.
+As soon as you make it private it means that outsiders are going to have to call public methods, and this gives us a cool opportunity to run a check inside of here to say, "Hey!
+Is the strength a number?
+If not, let's throw an error."

+In `setStrength` we'll put in an if statement with the is numeric function, and if it's not numeric then we're going to throw a new exception with a helpful message.
+In case you aren't familiar with exceptions, they're a special internal object to php.
+It stops the flow and shows an error.

+Now when we refresh we get this nice helpful error.
+This message is for us the developer.
+Instead of the application running and tripping up later when we accidentaly put in a bad strength we are notified immediately.

+It even tells us that the error happened on ship line 52 and we called the method on functions line 13.
+So let's go back into functions line 13 and of course there it is.
+We'll change that back to 30 and when we refresh life is good again.